uc-cdis/gen3.org/content/resources/user/access-data.md

 * In some cases, approved users may be allowed to download files directly to their local computer from within an internet browser using the Gen3 data commons Exploration tool or with the [gen3-client](/resources/user/gen3-client), which is a command-line tool.

 * When more security is required, users may be required to download and analyze data files in a protected environment.
 Such environments include virtual machines (VM) in a virtual private cloud (VPC) or in the Gen3 Workspace, which is accessed by clicking on "Workspace" in the top navigation bar of the data commons website.
-For more information, see the [documentation on how to access and use the Gen3 Workspace](/resources/user/analyze-data).
+For more information on the Workspace, see the [documentation on how to access and use the Gen3 Workspace](/resources/user/analyze-data).

 ### Downloading a Data File Using the Exploration Tool
-One method of accessing and exploring metadata in a Gen3 data commons is using the data exploration tool in a web browser.
+One method of accessing, exploring, and downloading metadata in a Gen3 data commons is using the data exploration tool in a web browser.
 This page can be reached by clicking "Exploration" in the top navigation bar or by navigating to the URL: https://gen3.datacommons.io/explorer.
 Here you can search for different facets and, depending on access rights and commons, download individual files.

 > __NOTE:__ The part of the URL above https://gen3.datacommons.io can be replaced with the URL of other data commons powered by Gen3.